PrestaShop/prestashop-specs/Catalog-products-add-edit.md

 - **Delete a brand**: Button to delete the brand.
 When you click on it, you have a modal for cancel or confirm the action.
 When you delete a brand, it’s deleted in all languages.

 - **Add a related product**: Search field to search a product.
 You can search by product name or product reference.
-When you start typing, if there are results, they are displayed under and you can click on it.
+When you start typing, if there are results, they are displayed and highlighted in dropdown when using keyboard and hover with mouse (issue 14052).
+You can click on it to select it.
 It should not be possible to associate the same product with itself.
 It should not be possible to associate a product already associated to this product.
 You can have many associated products.

 - **Delete a related product**: The trash button is to delete all related products.
 When you click on it, you have a modal for cancel or confirm the action.
 If you want to delete only one associated product, you can click on the cross.
 When you click on it, you have a modal for cancel or confirm the action.

 - **Pack search for a product**: Select Pack of products as product type in the drop-down.
 A search field to search a product is displayed.
 You can search by product name or product reference.
-When you start typing, if there are results, they are displayed under and you can click on it.
-Then, the product name is inserted in the search bar.
+When you start typing, if there are results, they are displayed and highlighted in dropdown when using keyboard and hover with mouse (issue 14052).
+When you select a result, then the product name is inserted in the search bar.

 **Pack quantity**<a id="packqty"></a>
 - **Pack add a product**: Button to add the product in the quantity specified to the pack.